Improve Your Bottom Line with a Metal Recycling Program

 For businesses in the manufacturing industry, scrap metal is often an inevitable byproduct.
 The challenge comes with trying to get rid of it.
 Some metals, like aluminum and copper, have a higher value and can be easily sold and recycled.
-Others, like steel, are typically only bought by the ton, and the price is so meager that many businesses find they spend more in resources to get the steel to a scrapyard than they actually end up making.
+Others, like steel, are typically only bought by the ton, and the price is so meager that many businesses find they spend more in resources to get the steel to a scrap yard than they actually end up making.

 If your business produces a variety of scrap metal and it’s piling up, find out how Combined Resources’ Chicago metal recycling services can improve your bottom line.

-You Get An Experienced Middle Man
+You Need an Experienced Middle Man

-Your Scraps Get Picked Up On A Regular Schedule
+Your Scraps Get Picked Up on a Regular Schedule

 Hauling tons of scrap metal to a scrapyard is a labor-intensive job.
 Let Combined Resources, Inc. do it for you.
 When we establish a Chicago metal recycling system at your plant, we will provide dedicated bins for the types of metal you generate.
 All you have to do is train employees to put the right metal in the right bin, and we do the rest.
+Our commercial recycling services let you focus on your business instead of worrying about your waste.

 Whether you create enough scrap metal to warrant a weekly or monthly pickup, we will establish a schedule and be there when you need us.
 Eliminating scrap metal from piling up throughout your facility means you can use that space more efficiently, and you ultimately save time and money not having to pay your employees to haul the metal away.